ella-emma/alx-pre_course/README.md

-some text for this read me
+some text for this read now for ella